As many of you may know, Disney World is basically just a giant hard hat area at the moment.

 Spaceship Earth is closing soon — and we finally have some answers to our questions!
 Find out more here!

-EPCOT’S ENTRANCE AND FOUNTAIN OF NATIONS CONSTRUCTION EFFECTS:
+EPCOT’S ENTRANCE, FUTURE WORLD AND FOUNTAIN OF NATIONS CONSTRUCTION EFFECTS:

 - Entrance to Epcot is lacking a certain appeal at the present.

-- Large amount of the area is blocked off by go-away-green walls.
+- The entire area is blocked off by go-away-green walls.

-- Spaceship Earth will be closing at some point.
+- Spaceship Earth may be closing at some point.

-While Club Cool will return in some capacity along with a new permanent Starbucks location, the same can’t be said for Electric Umbrella.
-Although Disney hasn’t shared with us its plans for space where the restaurant currently resides, we know it’s sadly going away.
-We’re hoping Mouse Gear retains its classic moniker, as it also undergoes a lengthy refurbishment.
-In the meantime, a temporary Mouse Gear is currently open just across the breezeway inside Innoventions East.
+While Club Cool will return in some capacity along with a new permanent Starbucks location, the same can’t be said for The Electric Umbrella.
+Although Disney hasn’t shared with us its plans for space where the restaurant once resided, we’re hopeful it will be another dining location.
+We’re also hoping Mouse Gear retains its classic moniker, as it also undergoes a lengthy refurbishment.
+In the meantime, a temporary Mouse Gear is currently open.

 - Club Cool is currently closed, so guests are unable to sample soda from around the world for free, but you can buy many of the drinks it featured at the Coca-Cola Store Rooftop Bar at Disney Springs.